Animation Workflows¶

 - What does an agent believe?
 How did they come to that belief?

-Jobs operate on a "per cycle" or "step" basis.
-For each cycle, the job processes a list of agents, and the actions or determinations programmed for each.
+Workflows operate on a "per cycle" or "step" basis.
+For each cycle, the workflow processes a list of agents, and the actions or determinations programmed for each.
+Using n8n provides a visual, drag-and-drop interface for building complex animation logic without writing code.

 Decision-Making Framework¶